ABSC Organics vs Charlotte’s Web: Which Pet CBD Oil Is Right for Your Dog?

 One of the most overlooked aspects of choosing a pet CBD oil is concentration and how it affects daily dosing.
 This is where ABSC’s four-tier system provides a meaningful practical advantage over Charlotte’s Web’s two-tier approach.

 Charlotte’s Web offers 7mg/mL and 17mg/mL.
-For a 75-pound dog on a moderate dose, you might need a full milliliter or more per serving at 17mg/mL.
-That’s workable, but for very large dogs (100+ pounds) or dogs requiring higher therapeutic doses, you may need multiple droppers per day — which means bottles don’t last as long and monthly costs increase.
+For a 75-pound dog on a moderate serving, you might need a full milliliter or more per serving at 17mg/mL.
+That’s workable, but for very large dogs (100+ pounds), you may need multiple droppers per day — which means bottles don’t last as long and monthly costs increase.

 ABSC’s 40mg/mL and 80mg/mL options solve this problem.
 A single dropper of the 80mg/mL concentration delivers nearly 5x the CBD of Charlotte’s Web’s strongest option.
 For large and giant breed dogs — Great Danes, Mastiffs, Saint Bernards — this concentration difference is not a minor convenience; it’s a significant cost and dosing advantage.